Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **B. Define a pre-deployment gate before the deployment to the Prod stage:** This is placed directly on the Production stage.
 The pipeline will pause before the Production deployment starts, query ServiceNow, and only proceed once the Change Request is approved/processed.
 *   **D. Define a post-deployment gate after the deployment to the QA stage:** If your pipeline flows from QA directly to Prod, placing a gate *after* QA finishes ensures that the pipeline cannot even queue up or progress toward the Prod deployment until the ServiceNow Change Request condition is met.

-*(Options A and C refer to "deployment controls invoking APIs," which isn't the standard native terminology for halting pipeline progression for change management.
-Azure DevOps natively handles this via Gates).*